coreos/coreos-installer/docs/getting-started.md

 ## On Fedora CoreOS or RHEL CoreOS

-coreos-installer is included in Fedora CoreOS.
+coreos-installer is included in Fedora CoreOS and RHEL CoreOS.
 Just run `coreos-installer` from the command line.
 Fedora CoreOS provides [live CD and network boot images](https://getfedora.org/coreos/download/) you can run from RAM; you can use these to run coreos-installer to install Fedora CoreOS or RHEL CoreOS to disk.

-RHEL CoreOS also includes this, but note that versions &le; 4.6 contain the `legacy` branch of this software.

 ## Run from a container